Chief Sealth International High School

 Graduation Requirement Satisfied: Elective

-Spanish 4 is an International Baccalaureate or IB course created to broaden the student’s experience with the language.
-Throughout the course students will be exposed to a high level of Spanish vocabulary, literature, listening and visual materials designed for native speakers.
-Students will be expected to write compositions of 100 – 250 words understand and explore the world from a variety of perspectives, communicate daily through dialogues, and complete oral presentations in class.
+Spanish 4 is an International Baccalaureate IB Spanish is a language acquisition course “designed to provide students with the necessary skills and intercultural understanding to communicate successfully in an environment where the language studied is spoken.”
+The primary skills areas are receptive: “understand a range of written and spoken authentic personal, professional and mass media texts on topics of interests,” productive: “write texts for a variety of purposes and make oral presentations on topics of interest,” and interactive: “initiate and maintain the flow of conversations and discussions.”
+The IB Language B guide specifies that an IB Spanish class be designed around five prescribed themes: identities, experiences, human ingenuity, social organization, and sharing the planet. of perspectives, communicate daily through dialogues, and complete oral presentations in class.
 These activities will enhance their ability to use the language with clarity and precision and will develop the language skills needed to engage in sustained conversations and discussions to understand and evaluate information.
 In addition, students will read diverse materials for both study and pleasure and write clearly and effectively.
-Students will also have opportunities to develop an international perspective of the language and culture through research and exploration of Latin American countries.
+Students will also have opportunities to develop an international perspective of the language and culture through research and exploration of Spanish speaking countries.

 Credits: 0.5 credit / semester